HS-O/writeups/python/Make It Good/README.md

 ## Question Analysis

 This question was given in Codeforces Round #656, and I only made it past 3 questions before deciding to sleep.
 I did find my solution to the 3rd question quite cool, but I'm not really sure if its the most cost-efficient one.
+I will be going through my thought process and solving method below.

 #### Initial Thoughts